 Note: CLE credit is not offered on this program

-This webinar will provide welcomed tax advice for practitioners, board members, and owners participating in or advising HOAs.
-The panel will help advisers understand the three filing considerations HOAs should consider annually, historical precedents relative to HOAs, and how to minimize taxes paid by these residential associations.
+This course will provide welcomed tax advice for practitioners, board members, and owners participating in or advising homeowners' associations (HOAs).
+The panelist will help advisers understand the three filing considerations HOAs should consider annually, historical precedents relative to HOAs, and how to minimize taxes paid by these residential associations.

 - What is an HOA?